 The firm of Davidson & Company LLP, Chartered Professional Accountants, of Suite 1200, 609 Granville Street, Vancouver, British Columbia, is currently the Auditor of the Corporation and has been the Auditor since October 17, 2011.
 Unless otherwise directed, it is the intention of the Management Designees to vote the Proxies in favour of an ordinary resolution to appoint the firm of Davidson & Company LLP, as the Auditor.
 The ordinary resolution also authorizes the Board to approve the compensation of the Auditor.

-5. Re-Approval of Stock Option Plan
+5. Approval of Amendment to the Option Plan